Fruit tree nursery

 Source: Monserrat Pons i Boscana

-Popular name of the variety: Mirror
+Popular name of the variety: Miralla

 Scientific name: Ficus carica